googleforgames/agones/docs/scheduling_autoscaling.md

 Under the "Distributed" strategy, allocation will prioritise allocating `GameSerers` to nodes that have the least number of allocated `GameServers` on them.

+#### Pod Scheduling Strategy

+Under the "Distributed" strategy, `Pod` scheduling is provided by the default Kubernetes scheduler, which will attempt to distribute the `GameServer` `Pods` across as many nodes as possible.